-Hanging with Nicolae Covaci, 87-year-old Gypsy fiddler from Dragomiresti, Romania (region of Maramures).
-Nicolae is one of the last remaining traditional musicians in Eastern Europe to have played professionally for Jewish weddings before World War 2.
+Hanging with Nicolae Covaci, 87-year-old Roma fiddler from Dragomiresti, Romania (region of Maramures).
+Nicolae was one of the last remaining traditional musicians in Eastern Europe to have played professionally for Jewish weddings before World War 2.

 Here is a Jewish tune Nicolae played for us in October, 2014.
 With Michael Alpert and Jake Shulman-Ment, filmed by Bob Cohen